Why (Canadian band): Non-profit work

-W where invited by Bono's ONE Campaign to film a performance of an iconic protest song as a part of the Agit8, for the G8 to draw attention to extreme poverty.
+WHY where invited by Bono's ONE Campaign to film a performance of an iconic protest song as a part of the Agit8, for the G8 to draw attention to extreme poverty.
 WHY covered the Rolling Stones' song "Gimme Shelter" Why's performance was featured on ONE's international site, and footage from WHY's performance was featured in the Official ONE trailer.
 Why were the only Canadian rock band asked to participate.

 WHY's music has been featured on the websites of the charities Impossible 2 Possible and WaterCan, in fundraising efforts for OXFAM and UNICEF, and on Brad Pitt's MySpace page.

+2013 WHY released the album "The Leap".